AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_classroom_ios.md

  *  Occurs when a member is added to the chat room mute list.
  *  @param aChatroom        The chat room ID
  *  @param aMutedMembers    The username of the member added to the must list
  *  @param aMuteExpire      The Unix timestamp when the mute expires.
-Not available for now.
+Not currently available.
  */
 - (void)chatroomMuteListDidUpdate:(AgoraChatroom *)aChatroom
                 addedMutedMembers:(NSArray *)aMutes